sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 1. After setup has been finished computer logs into Windows in Audit mode automatically as an Administrator.

-2. Click the *Desktop tile* to show the desktop and you should see the Sysprep window
+2. Click the *Desktop tile* to show the desktop and you should see the Sysprep window.

-3. Verify your changes which you’ve stated in the answer file (see manufacturer name, support phone number” and other customizations)
+3. Verify your changes which you’ve stated in the answer file (see manufacturer name, support phone number” and other customizations).

     ![Sysprep](images/Sysprep.png)

-1. The image must be generalized before being used as a manufacturing image; Select **Generalize** checkbox
+1. The image must be generalized before being used as a manufacturing image; Select **Generalize** checkbox.

-2. In the System Cleanup Action box select **Enter System Out-of-Box Experience**
+2. In the System Cleanup Action box select **Enter System Out-of-Box Experience**.

-3. In the shutdown options box select **Shutdown**
+3. In the shutdown options box select **Shutdown**.

 ## Section 3.
 Capture an Image

-1. Boot reference computer and connect USB-A
+1. Boot reference computer and connect USB-A.

-2. After WinPE has been booted connect USB-B
+2. After WinPE has been booted connect USB-B.

     **TROUBLESHOOT**: IF booting with USB fails, please make sure you have prioritized USB boot instead of HDD boot.
 To do so step in BIOS menu and adjust boot sequence as choosing the first option as USB boot.
 As the system continues booting from HDD, Windows will enter specialize and then OOBE pass.
 In order to capture a generalized and stable image none of the Windows passes must be completed.
 To generalize the image again, hit CTRL+SHIFT F3 to skip OOBE and boot in Audit mode.
 In Audit mode Sysprep the system by OOBE Reboot and Generalize switches.
 After the system reboots please make sure to boot from USB-A to WinPE.